Having never rented a property before? It takes a lot of work to manage your own rental properties, and mistakes will surely happen.

 In order to help you avoid making the same mistakes, we're going to go over the most typical errors that landlords make in this post.

 Many new landlords welcome a new tenant right away, but this is an oversight you should avoid making.
 You should carry out a thorough screening of tenants when engaging a tenant in a haste.
+Make sure the potential tenant has the means to pay the rent on time each month and won't harm the property.

+Sometimes landlords think they can ignore the lease agreement if they know a potential renter.
+This is a serious error.
 Having a well-written and executed lease in your possession will safeguard you in the future, regardless of whether you do not personally know or trust the tenant.

 A good lease agreement lays out in precise and understandable words the rules and regulations that apply to both the owner of the property and the renter.
 Given that each party is informed of their rights and obligations, it helps to guarantee that both parties retain a positive relationship.

-It’s possible for you to be reported to HUD (Housing Urban and Development) for raising inappropriate questions during a tenant interview.
-It’s crucial to educate yourself on the legislation known as the Fair Housing Act if you own rental property.
+It's possible for you to be reported to HUD (Housing Urban and Development) for raising inappropriate questions during a tenant interview.
+It's crucial to educate yourself on the legislation known as the Fair Housing Act if you own rental property.
+It was established for equitable opportunity in housing.

 It is your responsibility to follow the law and ensure that you aren't prejudiced against tenants because of their race, colour, national origin, sex, handicap, familial situation, or religion.